 The Organization has applied for and received a determination letter from the Internal Revenue Service ("IRS") to be treated as a tax-exempt entity pursuant to Section 501(c)(3) of the Internal Revenue Code and did not have any unrelated business income for the year ended December 31, 2023.
 Due to its tax-exempt status, the Organization is not subject to income taxes.
 The Organization is required to file and does file tax returns with the IRS and other taxing authorities.
-Management has analyzed the tax positions taken by the corporation and has concluded that, as of December 31, 2023, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial Management has analyzed the tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial Management has analyzed the tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the corporation and has concluded that, as of December 31, 2023, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial Management has analyzed the tax positions taken by the Organization and has concluded that, as of December 31, 2023, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 Accordingly, these financial statements do not reflect a provision for income taxes and the Organization has no other tax positions which must be considered for disclosure.
 Income tax returns filed by the Organization are subject to examination by the IRS for a period of three years.
 While no income tax returns are currently being examined by the IRS, tax years since 2019 remain open.